Sunday, January 19, 2025

 spot_img

-Fleet management is anything but a straight forward process and running a compliant fleet means having information to hand to evidence that essential checks have been carried out to specific standards.
+Running a compliant fleet involves having information to prove that essential checks have been carried out to specific standards.
 By creating an auditable trail, a fleet manager can show the steps taken to meet compliance requirements in all aspects of their fleet operations.
-From mitigating risk by checking a driver’s licence to specifying the correct vehicle that is fit for purpose means staying compliant is essential and not optional.
+From mitigating risk by checking a driver’s licence to specifying the correct vehicle that is fit for purpose, staying compliant is essential and not optional.

-Daily vehicle checks are an easy and effective way to ensure drivers are as safe as they can possibly be out on the road.
-By carrying out a visual check of the vehicle before heading out, drivers should be able to spot issues with their vehicles which may become potentially dangerous if not attended to.
-Carrying out regular visual checks is also an effective way to minimise vehicle downtime.
+Daily vehicle checks are an easy and effective way to ensure drivers are as safe as possible on the road.
+By carrying out a visual check of the vehicle before heading out, drivers should be able to spot issues with their vehicles that may become potentially dangerous if not attended to.
+Additionally, carrying out regular visual checks is an effective way to minimise vehicle downtime.

 MORE ARTICLES LIKE THIS